 How long does it take to liquidate a company in Slovenia?

+The process of company liquidation depends on many factors such as the value of the claims, the available amounts necessary to cover these claims, the degree of knowledge of the company’s creditors.
 It may take several years or, in case of the simplified company dissolution procedure, may take a few months.

 When is it necessary to close a business in Slovenia?

 As mentioned at the beginning of the article, there are several situations in which a company can be closed down.
 The liquidation of a company in Slovenia can be started through voluntarily or compulsory liquidation; the first type of liquidation is requested by the company’s representatives, following the requirements imposed by the Companies Act.